-Important: Do not create custom contexts with one of the reserved names used by LISTSERV Maestro (i.e. do not call your context lui, hub, trk, list, archives, or scripts).
+Warnings: In the default "webapps" folder, do not create custom contexts with one of the reserved names used by LISTSERV Maestro, i.e. do not call your context lui, hub, trk, list, archives, or scripts.

-Do not put any files into the $\tt WEB-INF$ folder, as they would not be accessible via a URL.
+Do not put any files into the WEB-INF folder, as they would not be accessible via a URL.

-Do not create a folder or subfolder called META-INF.
-This is a reserved name.
+When creating subfolders in your context, do not create a folder called "META-INF", as this is a reserved name